YourNiceCv

 Q: Will a PDF always pass an ATS?
 A: Not necessarily.
 A text-based PDF created from Word or Google Docs is usually fine.
 However, an image-based PDF (like a scanned document or one exported from Photoshop) cannot be read by an ATS.
 Always ensure your text is highlightable.

-Q: Are Canva CV templates ATS-friendly?
+Q: Are Canva resume templates ATS-friendly?
 A: Most Canva templates are NOT ATS-friendly.
 They heavily rely on text boxes, graphics, multi-column layouts, and non-standard fonts, all of which confuse parsing software.
 Stick to simple, single-column text documents.

 Q: How do I know if the company uses an ATS?
 A: Assume every medium to large company uses an ATS.
-If you are applying through an online portal (like Workday, Taleo, Greenhouse, or Lever) rather than emailing a person directly, your CV is definitely going through an ATS.
+If you are applying through an online portal (like Workday, Taleo, Greenhouse, or Lever) rather than emailing a person directly, your resume is definitely going through an ATS.

 Q: Does the ATS reject me, or does a human?
-A: The ATS itself rarely sends the rejection (unless you fail a mandatory "knockout" question, like "Do you have the right to work in the UK?").
+A: The ATS itself rarely sends the rejection (unless you fail a mandatory "knockout" question, like "Do you have the right to work in the US?").
 Instead, the ATS ranks candidates based on keyword matches and readability.
-If your CV parses poorly or lacks keywords, you rank at the bottom.
+If your resume parses poorly or lacks keywords, you rank at the bottom.
 The recruiter only looks at the top 10-20%, meaning you are effectively rejected by the system's ranking algorithm.

 Ready to build your resume?